ibm-cloud-docs/Backup/exchange-plugin.md

 The Exchange plug-in is installed during the Windows Agent 64-bit installation.
 The plug-in can be installed at the same time as the Agent or it can be installed later, by rerunning the installation with the **Modify** selection.

-Before you install the plug-in for your Microsoft Windows server, stop both {{site.data.keyword.backup_notm}} services in `services.msc`.
+Before you install the plug-in for your MS Windows server, stop both {{site.data.keyword.backup_notm}} services in `services.msc`.
 {:tip}

 1. Browse to `c:\installs\{{site.data.keyword.backup_notm}}` folder and run the .exe file with the higher revision number.